brhirsch/rideshare_volume_forecasting_with_flask/README.md

 # TO DO
 - Rework CSS to make it look nice (Need to research css frameworks like bootstrap)
 - Define AWS and web architecture to host application.
-Save historical data in S3, use Lambda function to run forecasting models and save back in S3, have web app query S3 for forecast visuals
-- Implement automatic forecast accuracy tracking (weekly calculation of forecast metrics)
-- Create second part of web app which showcases weekly forecast accuracy for each method
+  1. Script to pull historical data, run models, save csv's to S3
+  2. Add code to pull csv's from S3 and use in Flask app on startup
+  3. Deploy Flask app on EC2

+- Add rideshare volume forecasting for same date range in graph under taxi graph

 # Done
 - Update function documentation